caido/doc-developer/src/guides/distribution/store.md

-# Store
+# Submitting your plugin

 If you want to share your plugin package with the Caido community, the best way is to submit it to the official list of plugin packages.

 Once we've reviewed and published your plugin package, users will be able to install it directly from within Caido.

 You only need to submit your plugin packge once.
 Once it has been accept, users will be able to download new releases from GitHub directly.